-The Tarzana Treatment Center ITP is an inpatient, medically-supervised detoxification program for patients presenting with a substance use disorder and also those who present with co-occurring psychological disorders, or who need psychiatric stabilization.
+The inpatient psychiatric hospital is primarily used for medically-supervised detoxification for patients presenting with a severe substance use disorder, co-occurring psychological disorders, or presenting with a need for psychiatric stabilization.
 It is a closed unit, with alarmed doors, but not a locked unit.
 All patients are voluntary admissions, who are not in imminent danger to their self or others or gravely disabled.
-The ITP is comprised of two units: one 22 bed unit with male and female dormitories (West Unit); and a 38 bed unit with private and semi-private rooms, configured with a male and female wing (East Unit).
+The hospital is comprised of two units: one 22 bed unit with male and female dormitories (West Unit); and a 38 bed unit with private and semi-private rooms, configured with a male and female wing (East Unit).
 The East Unit is comprised of higher acuity patients (i.e. those with more severe psychological symptoms).
-The program is staffed by a physician, psychiatrists, psychologists, nurses, counselors, a dietician, and other staff.
-Psychology Interns receive supervision and training in providing psychological services to patients and their families who are participating in this program.
-Activities in which the Interns participate include psychological diagnostic evaluations, consultation/liaison, crisis intervention and assessment for high risk behaviors, brief individual psychotherapy, couple/family therapy, and multidisciplinary treatment team case conferences.
-The ITP rotation is 12 months, with opportunities for participation increasing as the intern becomes acclimated to the program.
+The program is staffed by a physician, psychiatrists, psychologists, nurses, counselors, a dietitian, and other staff.
+Psychology Interns receive supervision and training in providing psychological services to patients on this unit.
+Activities in which the Interns participate include psychological diagnostic evaluations, consultation/liaison, crisis intervention and assessment for high risk behaviors.
+Interns in both tracks work on the inpatient unit for 12 months, with opportunities for participation increasing as the intern becomes acclimated to the program.